LazieKat/chip8-c/README.md

 escapes.
 I wanted to use SFML but I haven't used it with C before and I'm having some issues with using _objects_ out of their scope (by passing pointers), it just crashes even if the _object_ was moved from main to global scope, kinda weird...
-I used SFML ince before in a C++ environemnt but I wanna keep this project pure C cuz that's how real men code!
+I used SFML before in a C++ environemnt but I wanna keep this project pure C cuz that's how real men code!

+Never mind I used it after all!